 Earned value analysis template helps the project managers to compare the consumption of time and cost resources against the actuality of work completed.

 Also, it helps in the refinement of the project completion schedule and the overall cost of the project.

 Essential of Earned Value Management Template

-Let’s discuss each component briefly to understand of how to use the earned value management template;
+Let’s discuss each component briefly to understand how to use the earned value management template;

 Actual Costs Template: This table includes the actual values of the expenses incurred during the execution of the activity.
 Also, contains WBS, list of task and sub-tasks, and total actual cost for each task with the division of the period of multiple years.
 In the end, the total actual cost of the project and the cumulative actual cost is calculated automatically by the template.